 Repotting and Transplanting

 The variegated string of hearts, also known as the Rosary vine or weeping fig, is a beautiful and easy-to-care-for houseplant.
 While it can tolerate some neglect, the plant will thrive if it is reported every two to three years.
-Transplanting is also a good opportunity to propagate the plant by taking stem cuttings.
+Transplanting is also a good opportunity to propagate string of hearts by taking stem cuttings.

 Here’s how to repot and transplant a variegated string of hearts.